The Three Fundamentals of Leadership

 Leaders who are Forging the Path live life with a compelling vision at the center of their core and win the hearts and minds of those they lead.

-means to do what leaders are supposed to do: lead.
+Forging the Path means to do what leaders are supposed to do: lead.
 As leaders continue to hone their core leadership skills by solidifying their non-compromising values, increasing their emotional maturity and remaining committed to continual learning, they will find themselves compelled to take charge and blaze a path toward a successful and exciting shared future.
-The extraordinary leader is the type of individual who wins the minds and hearts of people, inspire passion, and stir excitement about what could be if the path were followed -- the path the leader is already creating.
+The extraordinary leader is the type of individual who wins the minds and hearts of people, inspire passion, and stir excitement about what could be if the path were followed — the path the leader is already creating.

 Leaders who are Ensuring Execution have a bias toward action and know that to be the best, they must bring out the best in others.